Carlos Salcedo: Later career

-Shortly after leaving Toronto FC, Salcedo returned to Liga MX, signing with Juárez.
-He made his debut on 22 July against Necaxa.
+On 16 June 2023, Cruz Azul reached an agreement to sign Salcedo.
+On 22 July 2024, Cruz Azul and Salcedo parted ways by mutual agreement.
+On 4 August, Salcedo returned to Juárez.

+On 19 January 2025, Monterrey announced the arrival of Salcedo.
+On that very day, the player sustained a significant injury during his first training session.
+On 21 October, he made his debut for the club in a match against Juárez.

 International career

 Youth

 Salcedo was called up by Raúl Gutiérrez to participate in the 2014 Central American and Caribbean Games.
 He went on to appear in four matches as Mexico won the tournament.

 On 18 September 2015, Salcedo was once again selected by coach Raúl Gutiérrez to play in the CONCACAF Olympic Qualifying Championship.
 Chosen as team captain for the competition, he appeared in four matches, winning the tournament and a berth to the Summer Olympics.

 On 7 July 2016, Salcedo was named in Mexico's 23-man squad for the Summer Olympics in Rio de Janeiro.
 He appeared in all three group stage matches, scoring the fourth goal in a 5–1 defeat of Fiji, though Mexico failed to make it out of the group after finishing in third.